sergeyk/vislab/tasks.md

 - compute Labhist on all datasets
 - implement feature computation in vislab that computes multiple levels of decaf feature at once
 - implement using classifier output as a feature
-- compute the pascal metaclass feature for all datasets
 - do additional training of the convnet with the style images
 - implement portrait vs landscape classifier
 - implement presence of text classifier
+- can further improve the url

 Analysis
 - plot correlation matrix between objects and styles